KhromeM/meddy/README.md

 scp root@24.144.94.136:/home/meddy/backend/.env ~/Desktop/meddy/backend
 ```

-5. Install postgres if you dont have it
+5. Install postgres if you dont have it.

+6. Install the vector extension on postgres.

-6. Follow the instructions and run the SQL commands in `meddy/backend/db/schema.sql`
+7. Follow the instructions and run the SQL commands in `meddy/backend/db/schema.sql`

-7. cd so youre in `backend/` then run `npm install && npm run test`
+8. cd so youre in `backend/` then run `npm install && npm run test`

-8. If tests are failing and you can't figure out why, contact Za (khromem)
+9. If tests are failing and you can't figure out why, contact Za (khromem)

 ## Mobile Setup